Szekler National Council: History

 The Council was founded on October 16, 2003.
 Its first president was József Csapó, who served until late 2006, when he resigned.
 Until the Council held a new presidential election in February 2008, in which Balázs Izsák emerged victorious, the president ad interim had been Imre Fodor, the former mayor of Târgu Mureş.

 Doctrine

-The Council wants to obtain self-government for the Székely Land.
+The Council wants to obtain self-government for the Székely Land, a historic region in Transylvania.
 It looks to the historical fact that the Székely Seats were the traditional self-governing territorial units of the Transylvanian Székelys during medieval times.
 (Saxons were also organised in Seats.)
 The Seats were not part of the traditional Hungarian county system, and their inhabitants enjoyed a higher level of freedom (especially until the 18th century) than those living in the counties.
 Their autonomy was granted in return for the military services they provided to the Hungarian Kings.

 The Council also claims the rights of Székelys to self-determination, as guaranteed by the Treaty of Trianon.
 Officially, the treaty was intended to be a confirmation of the concept of the right for self-determination of nations.

 The SZNC hopes to obtain self-determination for the Székely Land on the Catalan model.